Castle school – Curriculum Overview

-In The Centre we aim to provide a rich and stimulating curriculum which caters for the individual needs of our pupils.
+In Castle school we aim to provide a rich and stimulating curriculum which caters for the individual needs of our pupils.

 - Create a happy, safe, caring environment for all our pupils.